medic/cht-docs/content/en/apps/reference/app-settings/user-permissions.md

 keywords: user-roles user-permissions
 ---

-Permissions are defined manually by the `permissions` object in the `base_settings.json` file.
-Each permission is defined as an array of user role identifiers that have the permission granted.
+Permissions are defined by the `permissions` object in the `base_settings.json` file.
+The list below illustrates the available system defined permissions.
+To utilize a permission, you will need to first add the permission as a property of the `permissions` object, and then associate the permission to user role(s).

-The App Management provides an interface to help non-technical administrative users assign permissions to user roles.
+Permissions can be assigned to user roles either directly in `base_settings.json` as an array of user role identifiers, or configured in the App Management app.

 {{< see-also page="apps/reference/app-settings/user-roles" title="User roles" >}}

-### `app_settings.json .permissions{}`
+### System defined permissions

 |Property|Description|
 |-------|---------|